Early Oral-Motor Skills: Healthy, Happy Mouths and Faces

 • If your child is over 12-15 months and still using a pacifier frequently, explore strategies to reduce and/or eliminate the pacifier.
 Some ideas include: books about saying good bye to the pacifier, having your child create a plan with you, giving it to baby animals in need.
 Before taking it away, be sure your child has other means to self-soothe, and consult a professional if they need help with soothing and regulation.

-• Most therapists and dentists recommend a similar range as with the pacifier, to eliminate bottle use by 12-15 months.
+• Most therapists and dentists recommend a similar range as with the pacifier, to eliminate bottle use by 12-15 months to develop correct oral-motor skills.

 • Try: introducing straws and open cups by about 6 months so that your child can practice the skills gradually.
 Eliminating the bottle is easier if the child has good skills in using a spoon, open cup, and straw cup—as well as some early chewing skills.